-(4) In the menu item Miscellaneous\Units of measurement\Barrel type the barrel type to be displayed when setting the units of measurement for standard/operating volumetric flow rate and totalized standard/operating volume can be defined.
+(4) In the menu item Miscellaneous\Units of measurement\Barrel type the barrel type to be displayed when setting the units of measurement for the operating volumetric flow rate and the totalized operating volume can be defined.
 If the barrel type Imperial (UK) is selected, imperial (UK) gallons instead of US gallons are used.

-1 US-gal = 3.78541 I
+1 US-gal = 3.78541 l